|Nutritional Guidelines (per serving)|

 Sometimes a simple soup is most appealing on a chilly night.
 You cannot get more basic than this easy cream of chicken or turkey soup.

 Whether you serve this soup as a first course to family or guests or as part of a casual pairing with sandwiches, it's a good option—and easy in the bargain.

 This recipe can be found in "The New Doubleday Cookbook" by Jean Anderson and Elaine Hanna.

-For homestyle, chunky cream of chicken or turkey soup, make a cream sauce, substituting a cup of half-and-half for the heavy cream, and add the broth.
-Cook until thickened, mix in the spices along with chopped, cooked chicken or turkey, potatoes, peas and/or carrots.
+- For homestyle chunky cream of chicken or turkey soup, make a cream sauce, substituting a cup of half-and-half for the heavy cream, and add the broth.
+Cook until thickened and mix in the spices along with chopped, cooked chicken or turkey, potatoes, peas and/or carrots.

 Serve cream of chicken or turkey soup for lunch on the weekend or for a casual weeknight dinner with a spectacular sandwich that complements its simple and subtle flavors.

 A pesto chicken panini adds an Italian twist, while grilled cheese with turkey on sourdough turns it into a comfort meal.
 For something Southern, try grilled chicken and pimiento cheese sandwiches on crusty French bread.